· · ·

 1. The Puerto Princesa Subterranean River

-Whenever someone asks me the best things to do in Puerto Princesa, my first answer is the Puerto Princesa Subterranean River.
+Whenever someone asks me the best things to do in Puerto Princesa, I’ll point them towards my guide to the Puerto Princesa Underground River.

-It’s not just because it’s a UNESCO World Heritage Site or a national park, but also because it is just so different to everything else you will see in Palawan.
+It’s not just because it’s a UNESCO World Heritage Site, but also because it is just so different to everything else you will see in Palawan.

 After arriving in Sabang port (two hours from Puerto Princesa), you will take a traditional bangka boat to a remote beach.